 Recently we published an article devoted to functionality and efficiency of landing pages.
 Let’s remember key points here.

 Landing page in its basic wide meaning is the term used for analytics to describe any page where the user started his or her journey around your site, in other words, where a user lands on the website.
-However, today the other, more specific meaning is used much more often to define a landing page.
-Behind this term, people understand the special web page created for presentation of the specific product, service, features or options so that the visitor could get necessary information quickly and easily not being distracted.
-That is why the analysts say a landing page is in most cases of marketing and presentation of particular product or service is much more efficient than home page.
+However, today the other more specific meaning is used much more often to define a landing page.
+Behind this term, people understand the special web page created for the presentation of the specific product, service, features or options so that the visitor could get necessary information quickly and easily not being distracted.
+That is why the analysts say a landing page is in most cases of marketing and presentation of particular product or service is much more efficient than the home page.
 Home page can have too many options and getting through all of them to find the particular product the user can get distracted from making the decision, lose interest or even get annoyed.

 Why is landing page needed?
-As we mentioned in the case study about designing a landing page, it is easy to answer this question with a little metaphore.
-Imagine, you are going to visit, let’s say, New York to walk around Manhattan.
+As we mentioned in the case study about designing a landing page, it is easy to answer this question with a little metaphor.
+Imagine, you are going to visit, let’s say, New York, to walk around Manhattan.
 That is the dream of your life.
-Finally you find the service which offers to take you to New York City fast and cheap.
+Finally, you find the service which offers to take you to New York City fast and cheap.
 Great, isn’t it?
 You pack your bag, you charge your camera, you get up full of admiration as the dream of your life is going to get real.
 And then you are taken by those amazing people who offered you the realization of your dream to the entrance point of New York City.
-They leave you there to find Manhattan or any other place you want by youself.
+They leave you there to find Manhattan or any other place you want by yourself.
 How do you like it now?
-Who knows, perhaps you will be not so happy after exhausting journey around the huge city looking for the place you want.
+Who knows, perhaps you will be not so happy after the exhausting journey around the huge city looking for the place you want.
 Wouldn’t it feel great to be taken right to the destination, fresh and ready to admire and absorb positive emotions?
 Wouldn’t you as a customer be happier to reach your goal faster and easier?
 Sure, yes.